Dongming20/Ursa/README.md

 -__p2__ stands for P2-FEM real-space mesh discretization (p3 is also available for higher accuracy).
 We note that running G0W0 with p2 provides good enough results for the HOMO energies.

-Before executing the DFT simulations, you can edit the file __H2.gw__ and change various options.
+Before executing the G0W0 simulations, you can edit the file __H2.gw__ and change various options.
 Many of the these options are self-explanatory (such as p2 vs p3) but many others are expert options.
 A comprehensive URSA documentation is not yet available.

 __3__- After executing the __ursa_configure__ file, the simulation can be run using the following line
 ```bash